Peter Nowalk

-Peter Nowalk is an American television writer and producer.
-He is best known as the creator of the legal thriller, How to Get Away with Murder.
+Peter Nowalk (born September 12, 1978) is an American television writer and producer.

+He is known as the creator of the legal thriller, How to Get Away with Murder.

 Early life

-Nowalk was raised in Point Pleasant, New Jersey and graduated from Point Pleasant Borough High School in 1996.
-Speaking of his childhood, he has stated "I think my family’s really nice, where I grew up was really pretty and nice, and I wanted to go to the dark side because my life wasn’t dark.
+Nowalk was raised in Point Pleasant, New Jersey, and graduated from Point Pleasant Borough High School in 1996.
+Speaking of his childhood, he has stated "I think my family's really nice, where I grew up was really pretty and nice, and I wanted to go to the dark side because my life wasn't dark.
 The TV shows I like are all twisted and dark."